Skip to main content

 About Caldera de Taburiente

-Caldera de Taburiente National Park protects 4,690 hectares of dramatic volcanic landscape on the island of La Palma in Spain's Canary Islands.
-The park centers on a massive erosional depression—not actually a volcanic caldera despite its name—measuring up to 8 kilometers across and surrounded by peaks reaching 2,426 meters at Roque de los Muchachos.
-This extraordinary geological amphitheater formed through millions of years of erosion rather than volcanic collapse, creating precipitous walls dropping over 1,000 meters to the forested interior.
+Caldera de Taburiente National Park protects 4,690 hectares (46.9 km²) of dramatic volcanic landscape on the island of La Palma in Spain's Canary Islands.
+[1] The park centres on a massive erosional depression—not actually a volcanic caldera despite its name—measuring approximately 10 kilometres across and surrounded by peaks reaching 2,426 metres at Roque de los Muchachos.
+[2] This extraordinary geological amphitheatre formed through millions of years of erosion and a major prehistoric landslide rather than volcanic collapse, creating precipitous walls dropping over 1,000 metres to the forested interior.
 Seasonal and permanent streams including the Taburiente River carve through the basin, creating waterfalls and deep ravines.
 The park protects endemic Canary Island pine forests that thrive on volcanic soils, along with unique flora including numerous species found nowhere else on Earth.
 The interior microclimate differs dramatically from surrounding areas, with cooler temperatures and higher rainfall supporting lush vegetation.
 Archaeological sites including rock carvings and cave dwellings evidence the indigenous Benahoarita people's historical presence.
 The park serves as both a natural heritage treasure and a geological laboratory for studying erosional processes in volcanic landscapes.

 Wildlife Ecosystems

 Wildlife in the Caldera includes several endemic species adapted to its unique environment.
-The most notable is the La Palma giant lizard (Gallotia auaritae), once thought extinct but rediscovered in 2007.
-The park is also home to numerous bird species, including the Canary Islands chiffchaff and the blue chaffinch, found nowhere else in the world.
-Various bat species inhabit the park's caves, while invertebrates like the Canary Islands wolf spider represent the park's rich arthropod diversity.
+The La Palma giant lizard (Gallotia auaritae), long thought extinct, was reportedly photographed in 2007, though its current status remains uncertain.
+[1] The park is home to numerous bird species, including the Canary Islands chiffchaff and the blue chaffinch, the latter found only in the Canary Islands.
+Various bat species inhabit the park's caves, while invertebrates represent the park's rich arthropod diversity.
 The isolation of the islands has led to high levels of endemism among its fauna.

 Flora Ecosystems